elios-dimo/YummyGreek/README.md

 ![Alt text](Yummy.png)

 # Technologies
-The project was built in React js making use of html,css and javascript knowledge.
+The project was built in Vite + React js making use of html,css and javascript knowledge.

 # What I learned and practiced
 - React js components, props